 One thing I observed from the first test is that the nurse drew a very small blood sample.
 Could this have affected the result?
 Again, since I was tested immediately after my friend, is there a way the nurse may have contaminated my rapid test kit?

 Thank you for your inquiry.
 From what we gather from the question, you were asking about acquiring HIV through unprotected anal sex.
 From the information given, this scenario is determined to be High Risk (Evidence of transmission through these activities and is the majority of cases of transmission).
+It is extremely important to visit your physician and get tested, the window period for a fourth generation test can be between 16-18 days.

 The scenario mentioned above does meet the three components of the transmission equation.
 Unprotected anal sex can provide direct access for HIV to enter the bloodstream.
 If you are continuously engaging in high risk activity there are biomedical approaches such as PrEP and PEP that help lower your risk of acquiring HIV.
 Refer to your physicians for further information.